jonasrichard/ejson/README.md

 ## ejson

 JSON library for Erlang on top of `jsx`.
-It gives a declarative interface for `jsx`, we need to specify conversion rules and `ejson` will convert tuples according to the rules.
+It gives a declarative interface for `jsx` by which we need to specify conversion rules and `ejson` will convert tuples according to the rules.

 There are API changes from the previous version see the Changelog section at the bottom.

 ### Usage

 In order for ejson to take effect the source files need to be compiled with `parse_transform` `ejson_trans`.
-All record which has `-json` attribute will be converted to JSON.
+All record which has `-json` attribute can be converted to JSON later.

 ```erlang
 -module(people).